Choosing Between Russell Wilson, Jared Goff and Aaron Rodgers on DraftKings in Week 13

 DAILY FANTASY VALUE (DRAFTKINGS & FANDUEL)

-He is priced at $6.3K and at this price he is expected to have 23.4 points on DraftKings.
-With a projection of 21.9 he is worth -404 dollars under this price.
-He reached his expected point total of 23.4 DraftKings points 17 times (38%).
+He is projected for 21.9 DraftKings points and based on his $6.3K price he is expected to put up at least 23.6 points.
+He is worth -454 dollars less than his salary.
+He is 16-29 reaching their expected salary based point total (36%).
 He is 18-27 reaching his projected point total of 21.9.
 With a lower than expected projection rank there are other quarterbacks that are projected for more points with the same or lower salary.
-Drew Brees (24.1 FP), Tom Brady (22.2 FP), Ben Roethlisberger (23.4 FP), Aaron Rodgers (22.2 FP), and Deshaun Watson (23.4 FP) are all better options.
-He is projected for 20.8 FanDuel points and based on his $7.7K price he is expected to put up just 19.6 points.
-He is worth +$471 more than his salary.
-He reached his expected point total of 19.6 FanDuel points 24 times (53%).
+Drew Brees (24.1 FP), Tom Brady (22.7 FP), Ben Roethlisberger (24.1 FP), Aaron Rodgers (22.6 FP), and Deshaun Watson (23 FP) are all better options.
+Based on salary ($7.7K) he is expected to put up around 20 fantasy points, but his latest FanDuel projection is for 20.8 points (a +$348 dollar value).
+He hit this expected level of performance in 53% of games.
 He is 20-25 reaching his projected point total of 20.8.
 With a better than expected projection rank there are other quarterbacks you should avoid that are projected for fewer points with the same or higher salary.
-Andrew Luck (19.2 FP), Matt Ryan (16.8 FP), Tom Brady (20 FP), Aaron Rodgers (20.4 FP), and Mitchell Trubisky (16.6 FP) are all worse options.
+Andrew Luck (19.8 FP), Matt Ryan (17 FP), Tom Brady (20.4 FP), and Aaron Rodgers (20.7 FP) are all worse options.

 For contest winning DFS optimal lineups by our advanced computer projection and top experts like Mike McClure visit SportsLine's new Fantasy Hub.